-$You \ may \ be \ required \ to \ pay \ taxes \ on \ your \ share \ of \ our \ income \ even \ if \ you \ do \ not \ receive \ any \ cash \ distributions \ from \ us.$
+You may be required to pay taxes on your share of our income even if you do not receive any cash distributions from us.

 Because our unitholders will be treated as partners to whom we will allocate taxable income which could be different in amount than the cash we distribute, you will be required to pay any federal income taxes and, in some cases, state and local income taxes on your share of our taxable income even if you receive no cash distributions from us.
-You may not receive cash distributions from us equal to your share of our taxable income or even equal to the actual tax liability that results from that income.
+You may not receive cash distributions from us equal to your share of our taxable income even if you receive no cash distributions from us.